dyxstat/MetaCC/README.md

 --num-gene (optional): Number of marker genes detected.
 If there is no input,
                        the number of marker genes will be automatically detected.
 --random-seed (optional): seed for the Leiden clustering.
 If there is no input, a random seed will be employed.
---cover (optional): Cover existing files.
-Otherwise, an error will be returned if the output file is detected to exist.
 -v (optional): Verbose output about more specific details of the procedure.
 ```
 ### Input File